TibshoOT/cigarette/README-v1.md

-# cigarette - 2.*
+# cigarette

 Tiny test tool.

-For 1.* versions of cigarette, please read [this README](https://github.com/TibshoOT/cigarette/blob/master/README-v1.md).
+This README is for cigarette 1.* versions (without RVM management).

 ## Requirements